JennyOtomi/Data-Analysis-Portfolio/Excel/RestaurantAnalysis/Readme.md

 •	Investigating the performance of staff members based on gender.
 •	Exploring the popularity of items at different times of the day.

+# Details of Each File
+The file named BalajiFastFoodSales.csv is the raw file as downloaded from kaggle.
+The file named BalajiAnalysisReport.docx is the file containing the detialed analysis report.
+The image file named Dashboard.png
+The modified_restaurant file contains the cleaned and formatted sheet, the various pivots and charts created and the dashboard